March 27, 2016 - 12:15 am

 The skies above Las Vegas were sunnier than ever right before 2008.
 Business was booming, and tourism rates were soaring.
 Times were good.

 How good?
 In 2007, Clark County gaming revenues hit a record $10.9 billion.
 The Las Vegas Convention and Visitors Authority reported its highest average daily room rate: $132.09, with the highest month on record in April at $146.53.
+According to the Nevada Department of Transportation, Interstate 15 at the Nevada-California border had seen its highest monthly average of vehicles at 50,723.
 At the same time, local casinos were enjoying booming business after upping the ante against other states legalizing gaming, and Las Vegas led the charge with dazzling hotels, opulent nightclubs and signature restaurants.
 As a result, Southern Nevada’s casino industry outpaced any other city’s.

 At that time, the Brookings Institution and the London School of Economics and Political Science analyzed data from 1993-2007, ranking Las Vegas No. 14 among 150 metro areas, with the world’s 18th fastest-growing economy.

 Workers in the casino-hotel and gambling industry in Clark County earned an average of $37,086 in 2007, according to the Nevada Department of Employment, Training and Rehabilitation.
 While those jobs comprised about 18.8 percent of the total in Clark County, the overall share of leisure and hospitality jobs was roughly 30 percent.

 Yet there were more jobs tied to tourism.